 Keeping your deck clean and well maintained is essential for enjoying it all summer long.
-Here are some cleaning and maintenance basics.
+Here are some deck cleaning and maintenance basics.

 Has the winter done a number on your deck?
 Rain and snow can leave dirt on your patio space, and deck cleaning is a Spring must.
 Letting dirt accumulate on your deck can cause all sorts of problems, including mold, mildew and rot.

 Here is how to clean up your deck in the spring so you can enjoy a wonderful outdoor space all summer long.

 Winter has come and gone, and now it’s time to clear up the gunk from your deck and give it a good wash.
 Start by clearing dust and debris with a broom.
 This will take care of the worst of it and let you find places where debris has stuck to the deck.